The Frederick News-Post: History

 In early November 2008, Randall Family LLC, publisher of The Frederick News-Post, laid off 16 employees, four from the newsroom.
 The total layoffs represented about 7% of the company's workforce, and were the result of a dramatic drop in advertising revenue over the preceding two years.
 It was the first time in company history that layoffs had been issued.

 In 2009, The Frederick News-Post suspended its Monday edition, making the paper available six days a week.
 Employees were forced to take five-day furloughs, and the company reduced its pension benefits to employees.

-In 2011, The News-Post named Geordie Wilson as publisher.
+In 2011, The Frederick News-Post named Geordie Wilson as publisher.
 Wilson previously had served as publisher of the Concord Monitor of Concord, New Hampshire, and as publisher of the Monadnock Ledger (now the Monadnock Ledger-Transcript) of Peterborough, New Hampshire.
 Myron Randall remained president of Randall Family LLC.

-In 2012, The News-Post resumed Monday publication, citing subscriber demand.
+In 2012, The Frederick News-Post resumed Monday publication, citing subscriber demand.
 The revived Monday edition had a tabloid format, as opposed to the larger broadsheet format used by the paper the rest of the week, and it had a business and sports focus.

-On May 1, 2017, the Randall family sold "The News-Post" to Ogden Newspapers Inc., a family-owned newspaper group from Wheeling, West Virginia.
+On May 1, 2017, the Randall family sold the News-Post to Ogden Newspapers Inc., a family-owned newspaper group from Wheeling, West Virginia.

-In May 2020, due to financial struggles and the impact of the coronavirus pandemic, the News-Post combined its Saturday and Sunday editions, printing a weekend edition on Saturdays.
-It also increased the single copy price of its newspaper from $1 to $2 for Monday-Friday editions, and from $2 to $3 for Saturday editions.
+In May 2020, due to financial struggles and the impact of the coronavirus pandemic, The Frederick News-Post combined its Saturday and Sunday editions, printing a weekend edition on Saturdays.
+It also increased the single copy price of its newspaper from $1 to $2 for Monday–Friday editions, and from $2 to $3 for Saturday editions.